ccamel/awesome-ccamel/README.md

 - [komiya-atsushi/action-enforce-timeout-minutes](https://github.com/komiya-atsushi/action-enforce-timeout-minutes) - Enforces setting timeout-minutes of the workflow jobs to prevent waste of minutes quota.
 - [lastmjs/zwitterion](https://github.com/lastmjs/zwitterion) - A web dev server that lets you import anything*
 - [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes
-- [lensterxyz/lenster](https://github.com/lensterxyz/lenster) - Lenster is a decentralized, and permissionless social media app built with Lens Protocol 🌿
+- [lensterxyz/lenster](https://github.com/lensterxyz/lenster) - Lenster is a decentralized and permissionless social media app built with Lens Protocol 🌿
 - [markmap/markmap](https://github.com/markmap/markmap) - Visualize your Markdown as mindmaps with Markmap.
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
 - [mars-protocol/networks](https://github.com/mars-protocol/networks) - Genesis data for Mars Hub mainnet and testnets